pivotal/docs-tap/getting-started/consume-services-walkthrough.md

 This section covers the following:

-* Using `tanzu service instance list` to view details about service instances.
+* Using `tanzu service claimable list --class` to view details about service instances claimable from a namespace.
 * Using `tanzu service claim create` to create a claim for the service instance.

 For this part of the walkthrough you assume the role of the **application operator**.